davidgiven/cpmish/README.md

 	by B. J. Rodriguez.
 It is distributable under the terms of the General Public License version 3.
 See `third_party/camelforth/COPYING` for the full text.

+  - `third_party/dr` contains a variety of software, all by Digital Research.
+	It is distributable under a rather complicated license which kind of accreted over the years but is mostly a do-what-thou-wilt license equivalent to 2-clause BSD.
+See `third_party/dr/COPYING.md` for more information.